Estimating treatment effects with competing intercurrent events in randomized controlled trials: Intercurrent events in randomized controlled trials

-The \emph{composite variable strategy} is an alternative approach that is well-suited for handling ICEs that are informative of the patient's outcome such as the terminal events.
-This strategy incorporates the occurrence of ICEs directly into the outcome definition.
-Specifically, it defines a composite outcome: if no ICE occurs, the outcome of interest is used as observed; if an ICE occurs, a pre-specified, clinically meaningful value---typically indicating treatment failure---is assigned.
-This strategy is widely used in practice across various types of outcomes, including binary outcomes (e.g., the non-responder imputation approach), ordinal or continuous outcomes (e.g., \citealp{rosenbaum2006comment}), and time-to-event outcomes (e.g., progression-free survival).
+The \emph{composite variable strategy} is an alternative approach that is well-suited for handling IEs that are informative of the patient's outcome such as the terminal events.
+This strategy incorporates the occurrence of IEs directly into the outcome definition.
+Specifically, it defines a composite outcome: if no IE occurs, the outcome of interest is used as observed; if an IE occurs, the endpoint is deterministically set to a pre-specified, clinically meaningful value, typically indicating treatment failure.
+This strategy is widely used in practice across various types of outcomes, including binary outcomes (e.g., the non-responder rule), ordinal or continuous outcomes (e.g., \citealp{rosenbaum2006comment}), and time-to-event outcomes (e.g., progression-free survival).

-In addition to the treatment policy and composite variable strategies, \cite{international2019addendum} outlines three additional strategies for handling ICEs.
-The \textit{hypothetical strategy} evaluates treatment effects under a hypothetical scenario in which the ICE would not occur.
-The \emph{while-on-treatment} and \emph{principal stratification strategies} are also described but are less commonly used in current practice due to their reliance on strong assumptions and the potential to introduce bias in treatment comparisons. \cite{international2019addendum} recommends using different strategies based on the specific type of ICEs involved.
-While some studies have explored the use of multiple strategies \citep{lipkovich2020causal,qu2021defining}, none have rigorously examined how to combine different strategies, nor have they rigorously addressed the potential pitfalls of doing so without careful consideration.
-Moreover, the challenges posed by competing ICEs remain unrecognized.
+In addition to the treatment policy and composite variable strategies, \cite{international2019addendum} outlines three additional strategies for handling IEs.
+The \textit{hypothetical strategy} evaluates treatment effects under a hypothetical scenario in which the IE would not occur.
+The \emph{while-on-treatment} and \emph{principal stratification strategies} are also described but are less commonly used in current practice due to their reliance on strong assumptions and the potential to introduce bias in treatment comparisons. \cite{international2019addendum} recommends using different strategies based on the specific type of IEs involved.

+Several recent papers have begun to consider settings with multiple IE types and the use of multiple strategies.
+For example, \citet{lipkovich2020causal} and \citet{qu2021defining} discuss estimands that tailor strategies to different IEs without rigorously examining how to combine different strategies or rigorously addressing the potential pitfalls of doing so without careful consideration.
+More recently, \citet{olarte2025dealing} provides a careful conceptual discussion of estimands that combine the treatment policy and hypothetical strategies, using potential outcomes and causal diagrams to clarify alternative interpretations and the corresponding identification assumptions.
+Complementing this line of work, we study a different hybrid-strategy setting that combines the hypothetical strategy with the composite outcome strategy.
+Our setting also highlights a practically important feature in multi-IE settings that received limited explicit attention in the literature: multiple IEs can \emph{compete} with each other.